EtherCAT Distributed Clocks - coupling of EtherCAT systems

 As can be seen in Fig. DC-coupling of EtherCAT systems, a chain of synchronizations must be executed via the TwinCAT controller through to the "tracking reference clock".
 The control accuracy of the EtherCAT systems among each other that can be achieved in this way is reduced.
 The user needs to check whether this approach meets the long-term requirements of the application in terms of control accuracy and stability.

-The CU2508 port multiplier is designed for maximum synchronization precision.
-It supports up to 8 connected EtherCAT systems (or 4 with simultaneous cable redundancy).
+The CU2508 port multiplier has been developed for maximum synchronization accuracy.
+It supports up to 8 connected EtherCAT systems or 4 with simultaneous cable redundancy.
 It also enables the combination of distributed clock function and cable redundancy.
 The configuration of the CU2508 is transparent, i.e. the configuration may still contain independent EtherCAT devices.

 For further information please refer to the CU2508 documentation.